detectivevoke/uno/README.md

  To do:
   - Add a panel/console (possibly).
   - Split the main.py into files that are easier to read.
-  - Add option log for the game (all print functions, that aren't important).
   - Make the bots optional, can use all players.
-  - Update title (last card used).
   - Website possibly? (would be basic, I cant  make JS and animations)